Freedom of Information Act

-The public has a statutory general right of access to 'recorded' information held by public authorities in any form.
+The public has a legal general right of access to 'recorded' information held by public authorities in any form.
 In other words, anyone can ask public authorities for any information they hold, this is subject to a number of exemptions.

 The Publication Scheme

 From 1st January 2009 the Information Commissioner's Office introduced a new Publication Scheme for all public authorities.
 The Publication Scheme includes the information that the public are most interested in.
 The Publication Scheme is available online.
 Should any information required not be available in the Publication Scheme, a request for that information can be made.

 Requests for information should be made in writing, which includes emails.
 Requests must include:

 - Name, a return postal address or an email reply address

 - A description of the information being requested with enough detail to enable us to identify what is required.